UoW-CPC/rabbda-university-portal/README.md

 Each iteration focuses on a specific task and delivers a complete solution for this task.
 This demonstrations requires 5 iterations:
 1. Iteration 1 - Ingesting SQLite data to Hive and perform analysis  - Part of the architecture.
 2. Iteration 2 - Ingesting Postgres data to HDFS and analyse them with Pig - Part of the architecture.
-3. Iteration 3 - Sentiment analysis of students feedback with Spark - Potentional Further developments.
+3. Iteration 3 - Sentiment analysis of students feedback with Spark - Further developments.
 4. Iteration 4 - Ingesting relational data with Sqoop - Further developments.
 5. Iteration 5 - Creating Oozie workflows to automate your tasks - Further developments.